 When we attended the Women Grow Leadership Summit in Denver earlier this month, we were once again impressed with the tight-knit community and good people in Cannabis.
-Founded in Denver in 2014, Women Grow is a national organization that serves as a catalyst for women to influence and succeed in the cannabis industry as the country overall works toward the end of marijuana prohibition.
-This was their fourth summit.

 While the yearly conference is designed to promote women in leadership positions within the industry, there were plenty of men there as well to comment on new developments.
 Among them, John Kagia, Executive Vice President of Industry Analytics for data analytics company New Frontier.